 Here's how to take eyelash extensions off without damaging your natural lashes:

 First and foremost, try to avoid removing eyelash extensions prematurely if you can help it, and especially try not to have to do it yourself at home.
 This is because eyelash extensions are bonded to your natural lashes using surgical-grade adhesive - it's designed to withstand water, soap, and sweat, and will not come off easily.

 Reputable technicians should be able to remove your extensions for you free of charge, so try to go back to your cosmetologist for the job if you can.

 But if returning to a technician isn't an option, you can also loosen your eyelash extensions at home.
 You won't need any harsh solvents or removers, either, and the process is relatively easy.

 This process is recommended for those who have semi-permanent eyelash extensions, or ones that have been bonded to the lash with a somewhat weaker glue.
 It can also work for straggling or near-mature lash extensions that are nearing or at the end of their life cycle.
 For recently-installed lashes that need to come out, always see a licensed professional.

 Otherwise, here's what to do:

-Wash your face as usual, making sure not to scrub at the eye area.
+- Wash your face as usual, making sure not to scrub at the eye area.
 If you're wearing any eye makeup, gently remove it using your makeup remover and cotton pad.

-You should see the false lashes come off on the sponge or cotton ball, or notice them falling onto your counter top.
+You should see the false lashes come off.
 If not, get a professional to assist you with removing your lash extensions.